Pathfinders

 Friday – Hike to water hole, Snack, Water hole, Lunch, Pool, Survival Skills Wood forage

-Wednesday – Breakfast, clean up and tents put away, games, Lunch, Pool, Tree climbing
+Friday – Breakfast, clean up and tents put away, games, Lunch, Pool, Tree climbing

 Frequently Asked Questions